 When asked what exactly Freeform Injection Moulding is, with a sense of humour, Staal first replied with a counter-question: “What are the key reasons that prevent product developers from using injection molding already in the prototyping stage?”

-Well, the answer lies in the advantages offered by Additive Manufacturing: reduce long lead-times, save costs & add design freedom.
+Well, the answer lies in the advantages offered by Additive Manufacturing: reduce long lead-times, save costs & design freedom.
 Advantages that have been leveraged to achieve prototyping applications but that still raise questions when it comes to scalability, not to mention the numerous challenges that the technology might raise during the manufacturing process – especially at the materials level.

 “The net effect – a gap between prototyping and production – is what led us to develop Freeform Injection Molding (FIM).
 At AddiFab, we perceive FIM as the natural evolution of both AM and injection molding.
 FIM exploits the short lead-times and low start-up costs of AM, but we print injection mold inserts instead of parts.
-These inserts are compatible with the entire range of injection-moldable materials – from the softest rubbers to the hardest metals – and replace metal inserts in the lower volume brackets of the injection molding tool chain.
+These inserts are compatible with the entire range of injection-moldable materials – from the softest rubbers to the hardest metals – and replace metal inserts in the injection molding tool chain.
 On top, we have introduced dissolvability to bring the design freedom from AM into the hands of injection molders.
 In effect, we are creating the perfect prototyping and short-series manufacturing add-on to conventional injection molding”, explains Lasse G. Staal.

 FIM and its materials

 So, based on its name and the process explained by AddiFab’s cofounder, FIM is a technology that is closer to injection moulding.
 The manufacturer takes advantage of the installed base of injection moulding hardward and its materials.
 They have been able to make FIM compatible with a wide range of standard injection-moldable feedstocks.